Who We Are

 Appreciation

-National Farmers Organization members greatly appreciate the hospitality and kindness that the officials and citizens of Bloomington, Minnesota manifested on many occasions during our national convention.
-We appreciate the efforts made by news media who gave accurate and full accounts of our activities, deliberations and discussions.
+National Farmers Organization members greatly appreciate the hospitality and kindness that the officials and citizens of Coralville, Iowa manifested on many occasions during our national convention.
+We appreciate the efforts made by the news media who gave accurate and full accounts of our activities, deliberations and discussions.

-The members of the National Farmers Organization in session in Bloomington, Minnesota, do hereby commend, express our appreciation and say thank you to the officers of our organization, to the National Board, and to all personnel of our Organization who have worked so diligently to make the National Farmers Organization what it is today and for making this convention such an outstanding event.
+The members of the National Farmers Organization in session in Coralville, Iowa, do hereby commend, express our appreciation, and say thank you to the officers of our organization, to the National Board, and to all personnel of our Organization who have worked so diligently to make the National Farmers Organization what it is today and for making this convention such an outstanding event.

 National Farmers Organization